Marengo Basin dam safety maintenance

 We apologise for any inconvenience and thank you for your patience during these maintenance works.

-Stage 3 water restrictions will apply in Apollo Bay, Marengo and Skenes Creek from 1 am on Saturday 10 May 2025.
+Stage 2 water restrictions will apply in Apollo Bay, Marengo and Skenes Creek from 1 am on Tuesday 1 July 2025.

 Restrictions are necessary to reduce demand, safeguard supplies and ensure the district has sufficient water until storages recover.
 Click here to learn more about the water restrictions.

-We used water from the Marengo Basin during summer to reduce water levels in that storage, and allow for planned maintenance works during autumn.
+We used water from the Marengo Basin during summer to reduce water levels in that storage and allow for planned maintenance works during autumn.
 The project has not impacted on Apollo Bay’s water security.

 Caring for Country